 Silly question, right?
 Well, not really.

-It’s important to understand why ITSM is needed and how it will benefit your company.
+When introducing ITSM, it’s important to understand why ITSM is needed and how it will benefit your company.
 Hopefully this question will reinforce the fact that ITSM is merely “the means to an end” rather than the end itself, i.e. that it’s not about introducing a formal incident management process (the means) but rather realizing a reduction in downtime and the associated adverse impact of IT issues (the end).

 The question should also help to identify the pain points that your company needs to address through ITSM.
 If you don’t do this, then you’re adopting ITSM as merely a “good thing to do,” and who’s to say that what you adopt will make any tangible difference to your IT service delivery and support in such a scenario.